General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- The six main stars of Friends appeared in all 236 episodes.
-Who is the next most regular character to appear in the show?
+- The six fundamental stars of Buddies appeared in all 236 episodes.
+Who’s the subsequent most common character to look within the present?

-- In which year did the original UK version of The Office air?
+- Wherein 12 months did the unique UK model of The Workplace air?

-- What was legendary comedy actor Oliver Hardy’s real first name at birth?
+- What was legendary comedy actor Oliver Hardy’s actual first identify at delivery?

-- Name the five ingredients demanded by one of Basil Fawlty’s guests to make the infamous Waldorf Salad.
+- Identify the 5 substances demanded by one among Basil Fawlty’s visitors to make the notorious Waldorf Salad.

-- Complete the name of the classic British sitcom: Steptoe and [blank]
+- Full the identify of the traditional British sitcom: Steptoe and [blank]

-- Who played the Prime Minister, Jim Hacker, in Yes, Prime Minister?
+- Who performed the Prime Minister, Jim Hacker, in Sure, Prime Minister?

-- What was the name of Ronnie Barker’s character in Open All Hours?
+- What was the identify of Ronnie Barker’s character in Open All Hours?

 Answers